Minimal Strong Foliations in Skew-products of Iterated Function Systems: Minimality of IFSs

 \subsection{Robust minimality.}

 Here, we will study when the property of minimality of an IFS persists under small perturbations.
 To do this, we first need to introduce a metric structure in the set of IFSs.
-Recall that a function $f:X\to X$ is said to be \emph{locally Lipschitz} if
+Unless stated otherwise, in the sequel we will assume $(X,\D)$ to be a compact metric space.